clux/modul8/docs/api.md

       .compile('./out.js');

  Libraries tend to update with a very different frequency to the main client code.
 Thus, it can be useful to separate these from your main application code.
+ Note that unmodified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
  This can be done like the above example by calling `target()` on `libraries()`.

  Note that for huge libraries like jQuery, you may benefit (bandwidth wise) by using the [Google CDN](http://code.google.com/apis/libraries/devguide.html#jquery).